Calico Museum of Textiles Ahmedabad Entry Fee

 Calico Museum of Textiles Ahmedabad Address: The Retreat, Opp.
 Underbridge, Shahibag, Jain Colony, Shahibag, Ahmedabad, Gujarat, 380004, India

 Ahmedabad reflects a perfect blend of cultures and history.
 With flourishing textile industries, Ahmedabad was referred to as the Manchester of India in 1888.
-It has been a significant textile manufacturing centre with rich heritage of Arts and Crafts.
+It has been a significant textile manufacturing centre with a rich heritage of Arts and Crafts.

-Ahmedabad also popular as Amdavad, is known for its business oriented people and hospitality.
+Ahmedabad, also popular as Amdavad, is known for its business oriented people and hospitality.
 An interesting and must-visit spot of the city is the famed Calico Textile Museum.
 An impressive museum maintained by Sarabhai Foundation is an opportunity to learn about textiles history and how the city emerged as a textile hub.

 Ahmedabad’s most edifying attraction, the Calico Textile Museum is an interesting landmark that draws the attention of both Indian and International researchers seeking knowledge about Indian textiles.
 Several students visit the amazing museum to familiarize themselves about diverse and rich textile culture of the 600 years old city.
 Students often visit the museum for better understanding of textile history and appreciate textile culture.

 Calico Museum of Textile poised to be one of the best museums was founded by famed industrialist Gautam Sarabhai and his sister Gira Sarabhai.
-Inspired by Dr. Ananda Coomaraswamy, the imposing museum has been drawing several visitors especially textile enthusiasts.
+Inspired by Dr. Ananda Coomaraswamy, the imposing museum has been drawing several visitors, especially textile enthusiasts.

-Ananda Kentish Coomaraswamy was an eminent historian and philosopher of Indian Art who did exemplary work in both literature and Swadeshi movement.
-During his visit to Gujarat he suggested the famed industrialist and owner of Calico Textiles, Mr. Gautam Sarabhai to set a textile institute in the city keeping in view the tremendous growth of the textile industry.
+Ananda Kentish Coomaraswamy was an eminent historian and philosopher of Indian Art who did exemplary work in both literature and the Swadeshi movement.
+During his visit to Gujarat he suggested the famed industrialist and owner of Calico Textiles, Mr. Gautam Sarabhai to set up a textile institute in the city keeping in view the tremendous growth of the textile industry.